 2022-2023 School Supplies List

 Students are permitted to use cell phones in the hallways, during lunch, and between classes.
 Earbuds and headphones are only permitted during lunch.
 Be advised that cell phones must be put away before entering the classroom.
 Phones can only be used in the classroom for instructional purposes when approved by the teacher.
 Cell phones will not be charged during class time.
 The use of mobile telephones or any device capable of capturing images is strictly prohibited in locker rooms or restroom areas while at school or at a school-related or school-sponsored event.
 The district is not responsible for damaged, lost, or stolen telecommunications devices.

 If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.
-Collected devices can be returned to a parent or guardian at the end of the student’s instructional day, and a $5 fee will be charged for any cell phones collected.
-Upon the second confiscation of an item, the device may be redeemed for $5, but a parent must pick up the item.
-Upon the third confiscation of an item and each confiscation after that the item may be redeemed for $5, a parent must pick up the item, and a disciplinary consequence will be assigned, including a loss of phone privileges at school.
+Collected devices can be returned to a student at the end of the instructional day, and a $5 fee will be charged for any cell phones collected.
+Upon the second confiscation of an item, the device may be redeemed for $5, but a parent or guardian must pick up the item.
+Upon the third confiscation of an item and each confiscation after that the item may be redeemed for $5, a parent or guardian must pick up the item, and a disciplinary consequence will be assigned, including a loss of phone privileges at school.
 Instances of serious misuse may result in an immediate loss of phone privileges.